mjp2ff/here/README.md

 This is our project for hack.UVA 2014!
 We're turning your browser into a vehicle, and every website you visit into a place.
 When you visit a website, you'll automatically join a chat with everybody else using the app visiting that website.

+## Installing

+See package.json for a list of requirements/dependencies.
+Additionally, you'll need the 'requests' library in Python to run our testing scripts.

 ## TODO

 * Set up Javascript sample client.